 Renamed the Coverdell Education Savings Account.
-An account created to pay the higher education expenses of its beneficiary.
+An account created to pay the higher education (or elementary and secondary school) expenses of its beneficiary.
 Contributions, which are currently limited to $2,000 a year, are not tax deductible, but any accumulated earnings are tax free if used to pay eligible bills.
-Contributions are not allowed after the child reaches age 18.
+Contributions generally are not allowed after the child reaches age 18.

 Lesser-developed countries that may be experiencing rapid economic growth and liberalization of government restrictions on free commerce.
-Examples of emerging market countries include Argentina, Malaysia, and Thailand.
+Examples of emerging market countries include Brazil, Malaysia, and Thailand.